USD$ 12,495 – USD$ 14,195

 Today we depart by road, heading south to our next destination, Serengeti Wilderness Camp in the heart of the Serengeti.
 Our travel will have us driving against the natural flow of the Wildebeest migration, so plenty of wildlife opportunities can be expected.

-Our facilities over the next couple of nights will be much the same as previous, however this is a permanent camp open all year round.
+Our facilities over the next three nights will be much the same as previous, however this is a permanent camp open all year round.
 This is a great area for large cats, elephant and buffalo.